Considerations to be made by Organizations during Bank change

 Conclusion:

-To summarize, change of Bank may look simple but it might be a disaster if you don’t follow the systematic approach as highlighted above.
-Make sure you discuss with your IT partners before you consider this change, as there might be some additional areas that get affected due to the specific nature of your business.
+To summarize, changing banks may look simple, but it might be a disaster if you don’t follow the systematic approach highlighted above.
+Make sure you discuss this change with your IT partners before you consider it, as due to the specific nature of your business, some additional areas might be affected.